 Edward Timpson was born in 1973 in Cheshire to John and Alex Timpson.
 He has an elder sister and brother as well as two adopted younger brothers.

-From 1999 until his election, Edward practised as a family law barrister in local courts, including Crewe, specialising in the cases of vulnerable children.
+From 1999 until his first election to Parliament, Edward practised as a family law barrister in local courts, including Chester and Crewe, specialising in the cases of vulnerable children.